 Cybersecurity skills and career paths

-According to a July 2020 research report published by TechTarget's ESG unit and ISSA International, 70% of 327 surveyed ISSA members said their organizations have been affected by the shortage of skilled cybersecurity professionals.
-Also, 45% of the respondents said the skills shortage has gotten worse in recent years, while just 7% thought things have improved.
+According to a July 2021 research report published by TechTarget's ESG division and International Systems Security Association (ISSA) International, 57% of 489 surveyed ISSA members said their organizations have been affected by the shortage of skilled cybersecurity professionals.
+The vast majority of these cyber professionals believe the skills gap has not improved over the past several years, and 44% of respondents said the cybersecurity skills shortage has gotten worse -- a problem that can be mitigated, Scarfone advised, by looking to groups of people who are underrepresented in IT now, building skills in-house and better supporting existing security staffers.

 Cybersecurity certifications and online courses